TheUpshot/presidential-precinct-map-2020/README.md

 # Presidential precinct data for the 2020 general election

 The Upshot scraped and standardized precinct-level election results from around the country, and joined this tabular data to precinct GIS data to create a nationwide election map.
-This map _does not_ have full coverage for every state: data availability and caveats for each state are listed below, and statistics about coverage [are available here](https://int.nyt.com/newsgraphics/elections/map-data/2020/national/precincts-with-results-statistics.json).
+This map _does not_ have full coverage for every state: data availability and caveats for each state are listed below, and statistics about data coverage [are available here](https://int.nyt.com/newsgraphics/elections/map-data/2020/national/precincts-with-results-statistics.json).
 We are releasing this data for attributed re-use under the MIT license in this repository.

-The GeoJSON dataset can be downloaded at: https://int.nyt.com/newsgraphics/elections/map-data/2020/national/precincts-with-results.geojson.zip
+The GeoJSON dataset can be downloaded at: https://int.nyt.com/newsgraphics/elections/map-data/2020/national/precincts-with-results.geojson.gz

 Properties on each precinct polygon: